nirkr/MarvelExplorer/README.md

 d. **Movie_Actor_Character Table** establishes a `many-to-many` relationship between actors, movies, and characters.
     using `ON DELETE CASCADE` feature, to ensures that when a record in the primary tables is deleted, all related records in the linking table are automatically removed for consistency.

+3. **Backend assumptions**:
+    - movies per actor - passing actor name as query string to fetch the movies per actor
+        - In the future can enhance the api to support multiple actors in the input
+        - If there is multiple matches for the specific actor name => fetch the most popular one (based on the popularity attribute in the api response)

+    - logging - would implement winston logger to handle logs of the operations
+    - DB insertions
+        - if value(movie/actor/character) exists, ON CONFLICT DO NOTHING
+    - each controller request will return object of { status, data, error }

 3. **Caching Considerations**:
 - A caching layer could be added (e.g., using Redis) to improve performance by storing frequently requested data temporarily, reducing database load and API calls.